IbrayevRamil/trying-k8s-and-redis/README.md

-#Getting familiar with K8s and Redis
+# Getting familiar with K8s and Redis

-Simple application based on WebFlux, which work with Redis using Reactive Driver.
+Simple application based on WebFlux, which works with Redis using Reactive Driver.